 I used Betty Crocker, but any kind will work just fine as long as it is the same package size.

 You sure can!
-The overall citrus flavor won’t be as strong, but they will still taste delicious.
+The overall citrus flavor won’t be as strong, but lemon cookies from cake mix will still taste delicious.

 As an alternative, dust a little powdered sugar over the tops for extra sweetness.
 It also helps accentuate all of those lovely crinkles.

-Or, freeze them on baking sheets before transferring to a storage bag.
+Or, freeze lemon cake mix cookies on baking sheets before transferring to a storage bag.
 They should keep for up to 3 months.

 - 1 box lemon cake mix, I used Betty Crocker